drewdeponte/tagalong/README.md

 [![Build Status](https://secure.travis-ci.org/cyphactor/tagalong.png?branch=master)](http://travis-ci.org/cyphactor/tagalong)

 [Tagalong](http://github.com/cyphactor/tagalong) is a Rails tagging plugin that is intended to be clean, efficient, and simple.
 I have tried hard to keep the API slim and intelligable in terms of Object Oriented Programming.
-I focus heavily on this as I feel most other Rails tagging plugins seriously neglecte OO in their APIs.
+I focused heavily on this as I feel most other Rails tagging plugins seriously neglect OO in their APIs.

 The other key differentiation between [Tagalong](http://github.com/cyphactor/tagalong) and other tagging libraries is the relational database structure behind the scenes.
-This database structure allows us to provide not only an Object Oriented API but also a set of features that help differentiate [Tagalong](http://github.com/cyphactor/tagalong) from other Rails tagging plugins.
+This database structure allows [Tagalong](http://github.com/cyphactor/tagalong) to provide not only an Object Oriented API, but also a set of features that help differentiate it from other Rails tagging plugins.

 ## Feature Overview